aws-samples/amazon-aurora-labs-for-mysql/docs/win/apg-qpm/index.md

                ->  Seq Scan on pgbench_branches b  (cost=0.00..14.14 rows=3 width=8)
                      Filter: (bid = ANY ('{1,2,3}'::integer[]))
 [......]
-***Note: For this example, an approved plan was used instead of the minimum cost plan.
+ Note: An Approved plan was used instead of the minimum cost plan.
  SQL Hash: 1561242727, Plan Hash: -1990695905, Minimum Cost Plan Hash: -794604077***
 ```

+Please note the message at the end of the plan results: **Note: An Approved plan was used instead of the minimum cost plan.**

 Run the following SQL query to view the new plan and status of the plan.
 To ensure plan stability, QPM stores all the newly generated plans for a managed query in QPM as unapproved plans.